Lancey Foux

-Lance O. Omal (born 30 November 1995), known professionally as Lancey Foux, also known simply as Lancey, is a British rapper and singer from Stratford, London.
+Lance O. Omal (born 30 November 1995), known professionally as Lancey Foux, is a British rapper and singer from Stratford, London.
+The Guardian credited Omal with being "fundamental" to the development of the UK underground rap scene.

-Early life
+Personal life

-Lance O. Omal was born in London to parents of Ugandan descent.
+Lance O. Omal was born in East London to parents of Ugandan descent.
+He dated British model Leomie Anderson from 2016 to 2023.

 Career

 2015–2017: Online beginnings and solo debut

-Lancey Foux began his music career in 2015 by freestyling over YouTube beats from his bedroom.
+Foux began his music career in 2015 by freestyling over YouTube beats from his bedroom.
 In the same year, he released his debut studio album Pink.
 Two weeks later, he released a single titled "About It".
 Later that year, he released his sophomore studio album TEEN SKUM.
 After two years of releasing singles on SoundCloud, he released a collaborative studio album with English producer Nyge titled First Day at Nursery.

-2018: Too Far Alive and Pink II
+2018–2020: Too Far Alive and Pink II & Friend or Foux

 By early 2018, Foux started using a different style which he utilized on his album Too Far Alive.
-Three months later, he released Pink II, the sequel to his debut album, which contained a feature from British rapper Skepta on Dyed 2WICE.
+Three months later, he released Pink II, the sequel to his debut album, which contained a feature from British rapper Skepta on "Dyed 2WICE".
 He soon joined Skepta's SK LEVEL Europe tour.

-2019: Friend or Foux

 Foux performed at US hip-hop festival Rolling Loud in 2019 and modelled for Jordan and A-COLD-WALL*, MISBHV, Trapstar, and Naomi Campbell's 2019 Fashion for Relief Gala.
+He also appeared on the track "Animal Instinct", which appeared on Skepta's fifth studio album Ignorance Is Bliss.
 He released his fifth studio album, Friend or Foux, on 6 December 2019.

-2020

 In 2020, months after releasing his project Friend or Foux, Foux cancelled his tour prematurely due to the COVID-19 pandemic.
-Later in June, he went onto release a pair of singles addressing the Black Lives Matter movement titled TIME FOR WAR !i and RELAX !i, the former which was on the first version of his 2022 project, LIFE IN HELL.
+Later in June, he went onto release a pair of singles addressing the Black Lives Matter movement, "TIME FOR WAR !I" and "RELAX !I", the former which was on the first version of his 2022 project, LIFE IN HELL.

-In December 2020, Lancey Foux released a single, Poison, featuring close friend Bakar.
+In December 2020, Lancey Foux released a single, "Poison", featuring close friend Bakar.